dd32/td-gh-ex/readme.txt

 = Version 4.2.1 =
 * Fix: Bold and Italic compatibility for blocks that natively support those for text (e.g., gallery and image captions, quote blocsk)

+= Version 4.2.2 =
+* Fix: issue with alignfull and alignwide on pages with sidebars